PTPells/ptpedia/pkm.md

 ## Misc.
++ This is as much a "tool" it is a process...a set of workflows.
+Kind of funny to think how something as conscious as thinking can be so unconscious.
+If that makes sense.
 + Legibility.
 "Being clear enough to be read."
 + I want it to be easy for me to know, at all times, what I think, what I think about and to be able to trace both back to their origins as best I can without having to consider